New planet discovered in Earth's back yard

 MINUTE SHIFTS

-The gravitational effect in this case is minute, causing it to move back and forth by no more than 51 centimeters (20 inches) per second.
+The gravitational effect in this case is minute, causing it to move back and forth by no more than 51 centimetres (20 inches) per second.

 Alpha Centauri is a three-star system consisting of two stars similar to our sun and a faint red star called Proxima Centauri.
 The planet orbits Alpha Centauri B.